clearlinux/clear-linux-documentation/source/clear-linux/tutorials/multi-boot/multi-boot.rst

 operating system can result in making the Clear Linux Systemd-Boot no longer the default boot loader.
 To restore it, follow the steps below.

 #.
-Start the Clear Linux installer.
+Boot Clear Linux installer from a USB thumb drive.

 #.
 At the introduction screen, press :kbd:`Control-Alt-F2` to bring up the
    Clear Linux console.
 See Figure 37.